mmartinezluis/hotel-booking/README.md

 * Users can see the list of cities where they have reservations.
 * Users can select a city to see the list of hotels that include booked reservations.
 * Users can select a hotel to see the hotel's description and their booked reservations at that hotel.
 * For a given booked hotel, users can see their upcoming and/or previous reservations.
+* Users can see all of their booked reservations.
 (Achieved: May 22)

 ## Getting Started
 To get started with the app, make sure you have Rails and Git installed on your machine.
 Clone the repo to your local machine: